Find out more in your language

 - The link to your Scratch project or video must be set to 'public', as the judges want to see your project!

 - You must answer all three questions in your project.
 Your answers need to be in English, as the judges all understand English.
-You can ask someone to translate for you if you need to.
-If you don’t know someone who can help with translation, let us know at [email protected] and we can talk about how to support you.
+You can ask someone to translate for you if you need to, and you can use subtitles.

 Is my project eligible?